Freedom of religion in Tajikistan: Restrictions on religious freedom

 Each week, the government will approve a subject to be spoken on at Friday mosque services.

 All religious organizations must register with the government.
 In May 2022, the Committee on Religion, Regulation of Traditions, Celebrations, and Ceremonies (CRA) announced that they will no longer register any new Christian churches.

 Production and distribution of all religious literature must go through the CRA.
 In 2022, they approved about 40% of materials submitted to them.
 Any violation of this law is subject to fines of up to US$6700.
 Several bookshops were closed down in 2022.

 The local government of Tursonzade continued to use administrative barriers to prevent the registration of a place of worship for the Jehovah's Witnesses, in spite of their national registration and DRA efforts on their behalf.

 The DRA controls participation in the Hajj and imposes restrictions on pilgrims ("hajjis").
 Tajikistan require air travel for the Hajj and controls local tour operators, citing hygiene and safety concerns as reasons for limiting other means of travel.
 Hajjis are required to register with the DRA and deposit $2,500 (8,625 Tajik Somoni) prior to departure.
 In 2007, the DRA apparently lifted the previous quota limit of 3,500 citizen hajjis; as a result, 4,622 citizens participated in the Hajj in 2007, compared with 3,450 in 2006 and 4,072 in 2005, out of the overall quota of 6,000 hajjis that the Saudis allocated.
+Since 2017, citizens must be at least 40 years old to carry out the pilgrimage.

 Tajikistan continues to carry out "attestations" of imams, through which it tested all imams on their knowledge of Islamic teachings and religious principles.
 Imams could be dismissed if they did not pass the test.
 The government organized a seminar for Imam-Khatibs of Friday mosques in Dushanbe to teach them about the various sects of Islam.

-A 2004 Council of Ulamo fatwa prohibiting women from praying in mosques remains in effect.
+A 2004 Council of Ulamo fatwa prohibiting women from praying in mosques remained in effect in 2023.
 The fatwa was generally observed; however, some women did pray in small mosques without consequence.
 The Council of Ulamo, an ostensibly nongovernmental body that monitors and standardizes Islamic teaching, justifies the fatwa by explaining that according to the country's historical tradition, women do not pray in mosques.
 Some considered the fatwa a political move inspired by the government under the guise of religious law to reduce the access women have to IRPT messages and their ability to pass religious teachings to their children.
 Some local officials forbade members of the IRPT to speak in local mosques; however, this restriction reflects political rather than religious differences.